NewEnglandSkiHistory.com SkiNewEngland.net

 The 1992-93 season featured abundant snow and ran from mid-December to mid-April.
 Skier visits jumped by nearly 25%.

 Improvements for the 1993-94 season included adding snowmaking to Ridge, widening Bonanza, and expanding the guest services area of the Main Base Lodge.
-The season commenced in mid-December.
+New snowmaking plant infrastructure was also supposed to be purchased, however the political process prevented the new compressors and pump from being installed in time for the season.

 Private Investment and Management